 Our goal is to work with existing organizations to identify and eradicate the shortfalls preventing our brave veterans from living in conditions far below what they deserve.

-VRI was conceived and created by 24-year U.S. Army veteran, Hernando Peña.
-Following years of leading young soldiers, his life’s vocation now is to support veterans and their families in struggles they face here at home.
+VRI was conceived and created by a 24-year U.S. Army veteran, Hernando Peña.
+Following years of leading young Soldiers, his life’s vocation now is to support homeless veterans and their families in struggles they face here at home.

 Our focus on the plight of the homeless veteran is based on our belief that it is inexcusable that so many of our brave men and women now struggle for the very basic dignity and safety of a home.